gomuserver/gomu/README.md

 ### [-c -commit] ###
   :: Will commit local changes if present.
-  Includes all files outside of mod files.
+  Includes all changed files in repository.
   Usage: `gomu sync -c`

 ### [-pr -pull-request] ###